kharysharpe/laravel-json-api-resource/README.md

 # Proof of concept

-Needs refactoring and tests, pull requests welcomend.
+Needs refactoring and tests, pull requests welcomed.

 # Very short description of the package